 - All local Russian taxes; Private tourist class vehicle; English/or German/or Spanish/or Italian/or French local Guide.
 Other languages are at extra fee.

-The State Hermitage MuseumFor those wanting a greater insight into Russian culture and history, the Hermitage's extensive collection of artworks literally paints a picture of the nation's captivating past.
-In fact it's one of the largest and oldest museums in the world!
+The State Hermitage MuseumFor those seeking a greater insight into Russian culture and history, the Hermitage's extensive collection of artworks literally paints a picture of the nation's captivating past.
+In fact, it is one of the largest and oldest museums in the world!
 The museum was founded in 1764 when Catherine the Great purchased a collection of 255 paintings from Berlin.
 Nowadays, the Hermitage has about 2.7 million exhibits and displays a full range of world art from ancient Egypt to early 20th century Europe.

 Novgorod Sightseeing TourThe name Novgorod means "New City", but today it's in fact one of the oldest Russian cities with the oldest Russian cathedral on the territory of our country.
 This cathedral – St. Sophia, which of course bares some links to St. Sophia in Constantinople.
 The History of Novgorod is very rich and tragic, and you will hear a lot of stories about it from your guide, who will no doubt mention the most famous and really unique thing about Novgorod – they used to have a republic in the 12th -14th centuries!

 Open-air Museum "Vitoslavitsy"Vitoslavlitsy Museum is located on the banks of Lake Myachino and the Volkhov River.
 Izbas (village houses), chapels and churches form streets like those in old Russian villages.
 Restorers managed to preserve the unique works of Novgorodian carpenters.